Becoming You With Julie

 Breadcrumb Topping

-• 2 pieces toasted bread, OR 1 cup of purchased breadcrumbs/gluten-free alternative
+• 2 slices toasted bread, OR 1 cup breadcrumbs, gluten-free if needed

 • 1 tablespoon melted vegan butter, OR olive oil